Back to Top

 • Qualification: MSc

-• Duration: One (1) year (full time); Two (2) years (part-time) (inclusive of Summer Term) Online asynchronous
+• Duration: One (1) year and a summer (full time); Two (2) years (part-time) (inclusive of two summers)

 Contact